tjensengit/appm-4600-numerics/policies.md

 # Class-specific policies

-Undergraduate numerical analysis, first semester, APPM 4650.
-University of Colorado Boulder, Fall 2020.
+Undergraduate numerical analysis, first semester, APPM 4600.
+University of Colorado Boulder, Fall 2025.

 ## Details in a nutshell
-This is a flipped class.
-Students are responsible for watching pre-recorded videos made by the instructor.
-During the scheduled class time, ~~students must attend the live zoom session for at least 10 minutes~~ (for at least 90% of the lectures); class time will be used to go over homework answers, run live demos, have students work on small projects/demos, and answer questions.
-Two TAs will be on zoom to help assist as well.

-**Week 4 update** Students no longer need to attend 10 minutes of class; this participation grade is being replaced by the PlayPosit video quizzes.
+This is an in-person class (MWF) that has a 1-credit lab component on Thursdays.

 ## Instructor and contact Information